-Whether you are a Sole Trader or Limited Company, there are important dates that you need to remember.
+Whether you are a Sole Trader or a Limited Company, there are important dates that you need to remember.
 These include statutory tax return filing dates from the Irish Revenue Commissioner, and Annual Return filing dates from the Companies Registration Office (CRO) if you are a Limited Company.

 In this guide, you will learn the different deadline dates that businesses in Ireland should be aware of.
 We will also provide some tips and advice on how to stay on top of your deadlines, what you need to prepare for each deadline, and what happens if you miss one.

-1. Annual Return deadline for Limited Companies
+1. Annual Return Deadline (ARD) for Limited Companies

 - A €100 late filing fee will be applied as soon as your return is late

 - Penalties of €3 per day will apply up to a maximum of €1200